pecknigel/learning-resources/about.md

 It’s all a portal.
 The educator portal is a portal within a portal.

 You’ll get used to me.
-Or you’ll leave.
-It’s all good.
-I’m not for everyone.

 ## About Me